allebone/help.omni.af.mil/docs/PEX/Training.md

 8. The date wil default to the current date, but can be changed using the text field or calendar control.
 Enter the date for the 623a entry.

 9. Use the dropdowns to select who should sign the 623a entry.
-Signature 1 normal y defaults to the name of the user making the entry, but if the Trainee is making the entry Signature 1 is blank.
+Signature 1 normally defaults to the name of the user making the entry, but if the Trainee is making the entry Signature 1 is blank.

 10. While a 623a entry can be saved without a signature, it will not appear on the printed 623a until at least one signature has been applied and signed.